Follow Grandma's Briefs

 Peel, core, and slice apples into fairly thick slices.
 In large bowl, toss apple slices with lemon juice.
 Add 3/4 cup sugar, 1/2 teaspoon cinnamon, and cornstarch; toss well to coat.
 Let sit while preparing topping.

-In medium bowl, combine flour, 1/2 cup sugar, baking powder, salt, and 1 teaspoon cinnamon.
+In medium bowl, combine flour, 1/2 cup sugar, baking powder, salt, and remaining 1 teaspoon cinnamon.
 Using pastry blender, cut in butter until well combined.
 Add vanilla to 1/4 cup boiling water; add to dry mixture and combine well for a sticky dough.

 Pour apples into prepared baking dish, distributing evenly.
 Using fingers, drop pieces of dough on top, covering evenly but working the dough as little as possible (you want it to be crumbly...or at least I do).
 If desired, lightly sprinkle top with cane sugar crystals.